European Spaces of Culture

 Whilst preparing the final proposal, the project team's visit to Tierra Grata in October 2022 was essential for developing the methodology for the first edition of the festival, as the different actors involved in the project met and worked face-to-face.
 Together, they contributed to the construction of the proposal and ensured the different actors involved were at the same starting point regarding how they viewed, understood, and planned to achieve this project.

 The main result of the visit was that it allowed the international community to get to know the Tierra Grata territory, its history, and its organizational processes.
-All actors involved developed and defined the main objectives and activities that will take place during the festival, guaranteeing a sustainable impact, and with that, the central role each of the partners will play based on a horizontal dialogue.
+All actors involved developed and defined the main objectives and activities that took place during the festival, guaranteeing a sustainable impact, and with that, the central role each of the partners played based on a horizontal dialogue.